 - Cognitive Behavioral Therapy (CBT): This group teaches clients how their thoughts and actions influence their feelings.
 By learning to understand their automatic thoughts, cognitive schemas, and irrational beliefs, clients will be better able to change those into healthier cognitions, which will lead to an improved sense of wellbeing.
 Additionally, by learning and practicing what actions to take to lead a healthier life, clients will have the experience of becoming the person they truly desire to be.

 - Relapse Prevention: This group focuses on learning to identify the conditions that put clients at a greater risk for relapse, and how to more effectively cope with those situations when they arise.
 Clients will learn to identify the thoughts, feelings, and situations that put them at risk for relapsing, and create personalized plans for how to appropriately and successfully respond.
-Clients will learn through identifying components of past relapses and what can be done differently in the future.
+Clients will learn through identifying components of past relapses and what can be done differently in the future after completing rehab.
 This ability to learn from past mistakes to better prepare for the future is known as a prolapse.

 - Nutrition Education: The nutrition education group educates clients on various topics such as, but not limited to: the metabolic rate, natural set point, basic nutrition, dispelling diet myths, food preparation techniques, food safety, grocery shopping, intuitive eating, estimating portion sizes and how food can affect mood state.
 Through nutrition education, clients will be able to make informed, educated choices about their food, while also understanding how their eating disorder behaviors affect their psychological and physiological states.